 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that hits all the marks.
-It provides specific concrete actions, comprehensive trigger terms that developers would naturally use, explicit 'Use when' guidance, and a clearly defined niche in React Native/Expo mobile development.
-The description is well-structured, uses third person voice throughout, and balances detail with conciseness.
+It provides specific concrete actions, comprehensive trigger terms that developers would naturally use, explicit 'Use when' guidance, and a clearly defined niche in React Native/Expo development.
+It uses proper third-person voice throughout and avoids vague language or buzzwords.

 | Dimension | Reasoning | Score |